GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 4. **Origin**: The origin or reference point of the coordinate system, which may vary depending on the projection method used.

 ### Metadata
 Metadata for raster data consists of descriptive information that provides context and details about the raster dataset.
-It includes information such as the dataset source, creation date, spatial extent, spatial resolution, coordinate reference system (CRS), data type, units, compression tech-niques, processing steps, accuracy ratings, and copyright/licensing information.<br><br>
+It includes information such as the dataset source, creation date, spatial extent, spatial resolution, coordinate reference system (CRS), data type, units, compression techniques, processing steps, accuracy ratings, and copyright/licensing information.<br><br>
 This metadata helps users to understand the content, origin, quality and appropriate use of raster data.
 It facilitates data discovery, evaluation and integration into geospatial workflows, ensuring that users can effectively interpret and use the data for their specific applications.

 ```{figure} /fig/mod8_rasterdata_metadata.png